mitchellirvin/data-structures-katas/src/main/java/katas/datastructures/list/readme.md

 Start by renaming `YourLinkedList` to include your actual name.
 Mine would be `MitchLinkedList`.
 Be sure to use the refactoring tool in your IDE, so that it is renamed everywhere.
 `YourLinkedList` implements our own `List` interface.
-This interface defines the methods you'll need to implement in order to successfully pass the test cases in `ListTest`.
+This interface defines the methods you'll need to implement in order to successfully pass the test cases in `LinkedListTest`.
 Happy coding!